katerinanavab/javadocs/docs/unit05/notes503.md

 <div class="task" markdown="block">

-🎲 As a class, try the game below to practice the iterative and incremental agile development process:
+🎲 As a class, try the game below to practice the iterative and incremental **agile** development process:

 <a href="https://www.agilesparks.com/blog/wake-up-in-the-morning-game/" target="_blank"><button class="btn">Wake Up In the Morning Game</button></a>

 </div>

-#### 💻 In-Class Activity: Comments and Conditions
+#### 💻 In-Class Activity: Online Shopping Conditions
 {:.no_toc}

 <div class="task" markdown="block">

 Working in pairs or groups, come up with **4 steps** that a user must do to _purchase a product online_, for example ordering a book on Java in an online store, and list the **preconditions** and **postconditions** for each step.
-You could pretend to buy something online (don't actually purchase it) to come up with the steps.
+You could pretend to buy something you want online (don't actually finish checkout) to come up with the steps.
 > Use an online drawing tool like [Creately.com](https://creately.com) (select **Use-Case Diagrams**) to draw a diagram for the Online Store System.
 Don't forget to list the preconditions and postconditions for each step.

 </div>